 Working through performance anxiety

-Although anxiety of any source can cause ED, anxiety about the ability to “perform” in the bedroom can be especially bad because it comes from pressure men put on themselves.
+Although anxiety of any source can cause Erectile Dysfunction, anxiety about the ability to “perform” in the bedroom can be especially bad because it comes from pressure men put on themselves.
 One of the keys to overcoming this is to realize that sex is not one person “performing” for another; instead, it is a couple enjoying a shared experience.
-One of the best ways to diffuse the anxiety is to focus on the present physical and emotional sensations of intimacy, rather than on past erection issues or possible future problems.
+One of the best ways to diffuse the anxiety is to focus on the present physical and emotional sensations of intimacy.
+Don’t dwell on past erection issues or possible future problems.

 Talk to your partner